linkeddata/rdflib.js/Documentation/alternate-fetches.md

 1. Load the authentication library.
 2. Use it to log in to your identity provider.
-3. Set the `global.solidFetch` (or `window.solidFetch` in a browser) equal to the auth library's fetch method.
+3a.
+Set the `global.solidFetch` (or `window.solidFetch` in a browser) equal to the auth library's fetch method.
+3b.
+OR see below to create a custom fetcher
 4. Load and use `rdflib`.
 All fetches will be authenticated.

 _**Important Note:** Prior to `rdflib` version `2.2.9`, this variable was named `solidFetcher`, so use that with older `rdflib`s.
 Going forward, please use `solidFetch`._